Mortgage Interest Rate Report - February

 Today's Mortgage Rates

 Mortgage Rates News & Analysis

-Long-term mortgage interest rates fell in October as a result of the government shut-down and Federal Reserve announcements, according to mortgage finance company Freddie Mac.
+Long-term interest rates tumbled week after week in January as investors wavered in their economic confidence, according to mortgage finance company Freddie Mac.

-Rates bumped up a bit more the next week, with the 30-year FRM rate rising to 4.28 percent and the 15-year FRM increasing to 3.33 percent.
-The one-year ARM slipped to 2.63 percent.
+In the fourth week, rates on 30-year FRMs slipped to an average of 4.39 percent and the 15-year FRM declined to 3.44 percent.
+The one-year ARM fell slightly to 2.54 percent.

 Disappointing housing data led rates to fall in the last week.
 The 30-year FRM rate dropped to 4.32 percent and the 15-year FRM fell to 3.40 percent, while the one-year ARM averaged 2.55 percent.
 "Mortgage rates eased somewhat as new home sales fell 7 percent in December to a seasonally adjusted pace of 414,000 units, below the consensus,” commented Nothaft.
 “The S&P/Case-Shiller 20-city composite house price index declined 0.1 percent for the month of November, the first decrease since November 2012."

 Investors are still trying to time the pace of the economy's recovery.
 Pair that with more uncertainty about how the Federal Reserve's tapering program is going to affect markets and there is plenty of room for interest rates to remain around their current lows in February.